meta-llama/llama-recipes/recipes/finetuning/README.md

 ```bash
 python -m llama_recipes.finetuning --use_peft --peft_method lora --quantization --model_name /patht_of_model_folder/7B --output_dir Path/to/save/PEFT/model --use_wandb
 ```
 You'll be able to access a dedicated project or run link on [wandb.ai](https://wandb.ai) and see your dashboard like the one below.
 <div style="display: flex;">
     <img src="../../docs/images/wandb_screenshot.png" alt="wandb screenshot" width="500" />
 </div>

+## FLop Counting and Pytorch Profiling

+To help with benchmarking effort, we are adding the support for counting the flops during the fine-tuning process.
+You can achieve this by setting `--flop_counter` when launching your single/multi GPU fine-tuning.
+Use `--flop_counter_startpoint` to choose which step to count the flops.
+It is recommended to allow a warmup stage before using the flop counter.

+Similarly, you can set `--use_profiler` flag and pass a profiling output path using `--profiler_dir` to capture the profile traces of your model using [PyTorch profiler](https://pytorch.org/tutorials/intermediate/tensorboard_profiler_tutorial.html).
+This would be helpful for debugging purposes.
+However, the `--flop_counter` and `--use_profiler` can not be used in the same time to ensure the measurement accuarcy.